szymonsadowski3/LingEngine/README.md

 # FormalLinguisticsEngine

-Build in flask & react.js
+Built in flask & react.js

 # How to run this application: